aai-institute/jobq/docs/guide/execution-modes.md

 By default, Kubernetes batch jobs are submitted using the following default parameters:

 -   Job parallelism is set to 1
--   Image pull policy is set to `IfNotPresent`
+-   Image pull policy is set to `Always`
 -   Backoff limit set to 6 (exponential backoff applies to retried jobs)
 -   Resource requests are applied as `limits == requests`